Mo-La-Nd/Mo-La-Nd/README.md

-- 👋 Hi, I’m @Mo-La-Nd, I'm from Senegal and currently living in France
+- 👋 Hi, I’m @Mo-La-Nd, I'm from Senegal🇸🇳 and currently living in France 🇫🇷
--     willng to relocate in the UAE in the future
+-     willng to relocate in the UAE 🇦🇪 in the future
--     Gratuated as a #GeneralistEngineer specialize in #EmbeddedSystem for #AutonomousVehicles
+-     Gratuated as a #GeneralistEngineer specialize in #EmbeddedSystem for #AutonomousVehicles 📜🎓👨🏾‍🎓
--     working as an Embedded Software/System Engineer
+-     working as an Embedded Software/System Engineer👨🏾‍💻

 - 👀 I’m interested in
 -     Basketball🏀,